microsoft/AL-Go/Workshop/ContinuousDeployment.md

 This command will display the well-known device login text: To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code XXXXXXX to authenticate.

 Complete the login with a Business Central user, which has access to deploy applications in the environment setup for continuous deployment.
+This will generate an Aothorization context for the environment and Copy it automatically to your clipboard.

-Paste the secret into the new secret field and click **Add secret**.
+Return to the "Add Secret" dialog from the environment configuration screen, paste the secret into the "Value" field, and click **Add secret**.

 | ![image](https://user-images.githubusercontent.com/10775043/232296180-7ef20c2c-6a2a-4127-b524-7646512994e2.png) |
 |-|